cgbann14/writing/src/Visualizations.md

-This is an example of a display when both the years and payment amounts are selected.
+Figure 3.13 is an example of a display when both the years and payment amounts are selected.
 Years 7 and 8 are selected and the highest payment amounts are selected.
 This shows which places paid the most in Years 7 and 8 and where they are located geographically.

 4. Map of Surviving Records of Payments by Year